 "TROUT DON'T LIVE IN UGLY PLACES"

-The fishing in and around Jackson Hole is some of the best in the country.
-There are options for beginners to expert anglers, fishing in all 4 seasons, hike-in fishing and drift boat fishing options, and rivers that offer everything from beautiful native cutthroat trout to trophy sized rainbow and brown trout.
-The one unifying theme of our rivers is a beautiful backdrop and wildlife wherever you look.
-We practice catch-and-release fishing to ensure that these special rivers remain fertile for centuries to come and believe in minimizing our impact on the natural and scenic beauty of all the places we visit.
+Below are just some of the waters we guide.
+The fly fishing around Jackson Hole is some of the best in the country.
+There are options for all ability levels, fishing in all 4 seasons, and a multitude of great rivers and lakes nearby.
+The one unifying theme of our waters is a beautiful backdrop wherever you look.
+We practice catch-and-release fishing to ensure that these special rivers remain fertile for centuries to come and we believe in minimizing our impact on the natural beauty of the places we visit.
 Contact Us to book the perfect trip for you!

 The iconic Snake winds it's way through the Northwestern U.S. for 1000 miles before its confluence with the Columbia River.
 Our local stretch near the headwaters is full of native Snake River fine-spotted cutthroat trout, a cutthroat sub-species famous for eating dry flies.
 Days on the Snake are spent fishing from the comfort of a drift boat while floating along the base of the Teton Mountain Range.
 Access to this river is extremely convenient - a 15 minute drive from the center of town.
 The Snake typically fishes best from when it starts to warm up in March to early May, and then again from mid Summer late into the Fall, but like any river, local weather conditions and water flows will affect the resident trout from day to day.
 High Alpine Anglers is a licensed outfitter of the Teton County Snake River Management Plan.